-Once image data was obtained and transferred to a computer, the data was ready for processing, which generally began with "segmentation."
+Processing the image data generally began with "segmentation."
 EX-1018; EX-1020.
 Segmentation is the well-known process used to locate objects and boundaries (lines, curves, etc.) in images by partitioning a digital image into multiple segments (volumes of interest, regions of interest, or 3D models).
 EX-1018 p.3.
 Each image pixel is given a segment label or logical name such that pixels can be grouped based on shared characteristics (e.g., color or intensity) or association with a particular anatomical structure (skull, bone) or body substance (blood).
 Id.
 Segmentation allows the target tissue to be extracted from the image data so that, for example, a visualization of a defect and adjacent non-defective tissue can be displayed.
-Id.; EX-1003 ¶63.
+Id; EX-1003 ¶63.

 By the mid-1990s, segmentation was routinely used in 3D medical imaging applications, including dentistry and craniomaxillofacial (CMF) reconstructive surgery.
 EX-1018 p.3; EX-1019 p.6; EX-1013; EX-1020.
 By 1997, "neural network-based" segmentation using "ordered feature maps" (the type of segmentation discussed in the patent) had been developed.
 EX-1046, p.395.
-The

-SOFM segmentation algorithm discussed in the '557 patent is simply an application of one extension of this previous work.
+The SOFM segmentation algorithm discussed in the '756 patent is simply one extension of this previous work.
 Id.; EX-1006 p.5-6.
 Likewise, by August 1999, generating a visualization of 3D organ surfaces on a computer screen (a process called "image rendering") was common practice.
 EX-1038; EX-1039; EX-1041; EX-1003 ¶64.